nicolocarpignoli/jgatttool/README.md

 ## Motivation

-It is difficult to find a cross-platform BLE library for any language except for Smartphone's most used programming languages. `gatttool` is a great command-line tool that works great on Linux but it's written in C and it's not documented, and there aren't similar documented libraries or tools.
-So I wrote myself this jgatttool wrapper to easily write and read GATT property values in Java.
+It is difficult to find a cross-platform BLE library for any language except for smartphone platforms' most used programming languages. `gatttool` is a great command-line tool that works great on Linux but it's written in C and it's not documented, and there aren't similar documented libraries or tools.
+So I wrote myself this gatttool functions wrapper to easily write and read GATT property values in Java.

 ## Documentation

-The code is pretty self-explained and it's basically a set of API and parsing methods.
+The code is pretty much self-explained and it's basically a set of API and parsing methods.

 ## Contributing